If My Mother Can Do Social Media So Can Your Business

 She stays true to herself in all she says

-She’s authentic — a quality which is highly valued in a digital world where sometimes things are not what they seem.
+She’s authentic — a quality that is highly valued in a digital world where sometimes things are not what they seem.
 Be genuine and you will gain people’s attention and, more importantly, their trust.

 There’s no procrastination for my mom when it comes to posting